|

 74. complication

-the act or process of complicating
+the act or process of making more difficult or challenging

 For example, a mnemonic that uses dual coding involves Felty's syndrome, a complication that can arise because of rheumatoid arthritis.